Drew Stafford

-Drew Stafford (born October 30, 1985) is a former American professional ice hockey right winger.
+Drew Stafford (born October 30, 1985) is an American former professional ice hockey right winger.
 Stafford was drafted in the first round, 13th overall by the Buffalo Sabres in the 2004 NHL Entry Draft, and has played for the Sabres, Winnipeg Jets, Boston Bruins, and the New Jersey Devils of the National Hockey League (NHL).

 Early life

 Stafford was born in Milwaukee, Wisconsin, but grew up in Faribault, Minnesota.
 As a teenager, he played AAA hockey with the Milwaukee Jr Admirals.
-His father, Gordie, played professional hockey in the International Hockey League (IHL) and is the director of hockey at Shattuck-Saint Mary's in Faribault, where Drew also played high school hockey.
+His father, Gordie, played professional hockey in the International Hockey League (IHL) and is the director of girls hockey at Shattuck-Saint Mary's in Faribault, where Drew also played high school hockey.
 Stafford's uncle, Barrie Stafford, was the head equipment manager for the Edmonton Oilers for 28 years before retiring in 2012.

 Playing career

 Amateur

 Stafford played for the St. Albert Bantam AA Flyers in St. Albert, Alberta, in 1999–2000.
 During the season, he finished third in League scoring with 26 goals and 47 points in 30 games while leading his team to a provincial berth.
 At the conclusion of the season, Stafford was selected to participate in Hockey Alberta's elite development program as a member of the Northwest Sharks in the 2000 Pioneer Chrysler Alberta Cup.

 Stafford played at Shattuck-Saint Mary's in Faribault, Minnesota, for two years and played on the US national team at the 2003 IIHF World U18 Championships.
 He then played for three seasons at the University of North Dakota and on the US national team at the 2004 and 2005 World Junior Ice Hockey Championships.
 Following his freshman season, Stafford was drafted 13th overall in the 2004 NHL Entry Draft by the Buffalo Sabres.
 After two more seasons, he signed a professional contract with the Sabres in 2006, foregoing his senior season at the University of North Dakota.
 Stafford finished his three-year collegiate career with 118 points (48 goals and 70 assists).